+The focus groups will be guided by a semi-structured schedule of open-ended questions (available at https://osf.io/g7fkh/).
+The focus group schedule includes 12 open-ended questions (with pre-determined and responsive probes) across four areas of interest: (a) how they use social media, (b) motivations for using social media, (c) their experiences of using social media, and (d) their perceptions of social media effects.
+Given our contention that previous approaches to conceptualisation of adolescent social media experience measures are coarse, the questions are purposefully open and do not focus on the items or dimensions of existing measures.
+Rather, they map onto generic themes/levels of social media use (Meier & Reinecke, 2021; Vogt et al., 2004).

+We recognise that, as with the research team, young people’s views and experiences of social media use do not exist in a vacuum and are likely shaped by prior research and associated headlines.
+These are also likely influenced by their own mindsets (Lee & Hancock, 2023), which itself can shift during the focus groups discussions (Parker & Tritter, 2006).
+Therefore, we acknowledge that our approach, while bottom-up within the wider measure development framework, might not be entirely bottom-up for the participants.
+The aim of the focus groups is therefore to highlight potential gaps in previous conceptualisations and identify constructs that may have been omitted from existing conceptual frameworks (Detmar et al., 2006).

+Focus Groups Procedure

-c(Meier & Reinecke, 2021; Vogt et al., 2004)(Lee & Hancock, 2023)(Parker & Tritter, 2006)Focus group preparation and delivery will be steered by Krueger and Casey (2014) practical guidance.
+Focus group preparation and delivery will be steered by Krueger and Casey (2014) practical guidance.
 The focus groups will take no more than one hour and take place in a private space within each school (e.g., an empty classroom).
 Flipcharts will be used to make notes of social media platforms and definitions of social media, to help facilitate the focus groups discussions.
-Post-it notes will be available for participants to write down additional thoughts based on discussions.
+Post-it notes will be available throughout the focus groups for participants to write down additional thoughts based on discussions.
+The post-it notes are there for participants to use if there are things they want to share, but do not feel comfortable sharing in the group setting.
+Post-its will be collected at the end and anything written down will be typed up and added to the end of the transcript to be included in the analysis.
 Participants will receive a £15 voucher as a thank you for their time.

-Focus groups will be conducted by two facilitators (JHD LB, with one of YRs) to allow for support in safeguarding procedures, notetaking, supervising recording equipment, and observing group interactions (Gibson, 2007).
+Focus groups will be conducted by two facilitators (JHD or LB, with one of the YRs) to allow for support in safeguarding procedures, notetaking, supervising recording equipment, and observing group interactions (Gibson, 2007).
 However, the inclusion of the YRs in the data collection team serves a further benefit beyond practical delivery.
 There can be heightened power dynamics at play when undertaking research with adolescents (Lane et al., 2019; Morrow, 2008).
 Bringing in young people as researchers is an opportunity to minimise these power dynamics and create a more welcoming research environment, closing the gap between the researchers and the participants.
-(Coppock, 2011)tYRs m facilitate follow-up questions or ‘prompts’ that are closer to the experience of adolescents, thus supporting a more effective interpretation and feedback loop between researchers and participants
+While the involvement of the YRs is not meant to facilitate a peer research process (Coppock, 2011), as the YRs stated, they see themselves as a ‘bridge’ between MP, JHD, and LB, and the participants.
+This can be valuable, as YRs may facilitate follow-up questions or ‘prompts’ that are closer to the experience of adolescents, thus supporting a more effective interpretation and feedback loop between researchers and participants (see supplementary materials for more details on the procedures).

-Analy
+Analytical Approach